 Answering the Call in 2012: The Department of Defense Military Credentialing and Licensing Task Force

-For example, if Sergeant Wilson has experience with corrosion while serving as an aircraft technical inspector and wants to explore a career as a corrosion technician – she may benefit from completing coursework and achieve credentialing through National Association of Corrosion Engineers (NACE International) and ASM International to achieve a formal record of training and credentials in her back pocket when she seeks civilian employment.
-Therefore, quality professionally-endorsed certificate, certification, licensing and continuing education programs are effective ways to provide evidence of attaining the theoretical knowledge to reinforce military experience.
+For example, Sgt.
+Wilson has experience with corrosion while serving as an aircraft technical inspector and wants to explore a career as a corrosion technician.
+She may benefit from completing coursework and achieve credentialing through National Association of Corrosion Engineers (NACE International) and ASM International to achieve a formal record of training and credentials when she seeks civilian employment.
+Therefore, quality professionally endorsed certificate, certification, licensing and continuing education programs are effective ways to provide evidence of attaining the theoretical knowledge to reinforce military experience.

-Opportunities in Materials Science, Technology, and Manufacturing for Returning Servicepeople
+Opportunities in Materials Science, Technology and Manufacturing for Returning Service Members

 The Skills Translator, available through Military.com, allows service people to help match experience with jobs.
 In addition, a few of the top jobs in manufacturing and materials science and technology that require a skilled workforce are: